 The Renegade does have its share of good things going for it.
 It has a high roofline to accommodate taller drivers and passengers.
 It interior has higher quality plastics and cloth.
 And the Renegade is an improvement over the model it replaces – Jeep Patriot.

 The cost of a 2016 Jeep Renegade Latitude 4×4 can exceed $30,000.
-While it’s a new model, the Renegade isn’t likely to fare too well on resale value.
+While it’s a new model and a Jeep, the Renegade isn’t likely to fare too well on resale value.

 The subcompact SUV class is already failing on value proposition.
 This new crossover category was originally though to be bring the characteristics of a crossover, higher ground clearance, available all-wheel drive capability, more cargo capacity with still great fuel economy to the sub $20,000 price point.